Dear Parents and Students: August 30, 2021

 DISTRICT AND ALL-COUNTY ORCHESTRA

 Students who are interested in pursuing more challenging musical experiences can audition for PMEA District Orchestra [or Band] and BCMEA County Orchestra.
 It is a special honor to make these groups!
-Auditions are on December 14 for District Orchestra and November 13 for County Orchestra and the three day festivals are in the spring!
+Video Auditions are on December 11 for District Orchestra and TBD for County Orchestra.
 Required solos and scales will be posted in the Band / Orchestra room.
 All Symphony Orchestra members will be assessed either on the District/BCMEA piece.
 The BCMEA solo list is included here.

 TUNERS AND METRONOMES

-All students and one guardian needs to attend this new meeting to address Membership and Fitting.
 The Orchestra performs the majority of concerts in formal attire.
-The Fitting Night will be done on one night this year - September 23.
+The Fitting Night will be done on one night this year - September 27.
 Men will be outfitted for tuxedos and dress-shoes; and girls will be outfitted for a black skirt, black blouse, and dress-shoes.
-Orchestra collared shirts need to be purchased for the informal performances (Elem performance, Spain).
+Orchestra collared shirts need to be purchased for the informal performances (HMS performance, OC, Great Adventure).
 Please bring the enclosed form.

 FORMAL CONCERT DRESS